Barcelona Visitors Guide

 Metro

 Pretty easy to navigate.
-There are several within a couple of blocks of the apartment–can be a good way to move around.
+There are several within a couple of blocks of pretty much anywhere — can be a good way to move around.

 Trains

 Trains go to Montserrat, Sitges, and all kinds of other great places.
-But there are a few stations, so make sure to check for the right ones
+But there are a few stations, so make sure to check for the right one.
+If you’re heading further, the high-speed trains will connect you to places like Madrid, Lyon, & Paris.